odan/session/README.md

 ];
 ```

-You can use all the standard [PHP session configuration options](http://php.net/manual/en/session.configuration.php) as key and value.
+You can also use all the standard [PHP session configuration options](http://php.net/manual/en/session.configuration.php) as key and value.

-## Usage
+## Methods

 ```php
 // Get session variable: